top of page

 Bonuses & Awards

-🏅 Performance of the Night ($50,000 each): Jorge Masvidal (5-second flying knee KO of Askren, UFC record), Amanda Nunes (R1 TKO of Holm), and Jan Blachowicz (R2 KO of Rockhold).
+🏅 Performance of the Night ($50,000 each): Jorge Masvidal (5-second flying knee KO of Askren, UFC record), Amanda Nunes (R1 TKO of Holm via head kick and punches), Jan Blachowicz (R2 KO of Rockhold), and Song Yadong (R1 KO of Perez).
+No Fight of the Night bonus was awarded.

 Records & Milestones

-Masvidal’s 5-second KO of Askren was the fastest finish in UFC history.
-Santos’ performance — achieving a near-title-victory on five torn knee ligaments — is one of the sport’s great displays of physical toughness, and the fight is considered the most genuinely competitive title fight Jones survived in this phase of his career.
-Blachowicz’s second-round KO of Luke Rockhold continued the LHW contender ascent he had begun at UFC 232.
-Nunes’ finish of Holm extended her BW title run and reinforced her as the pound-for-pound best women’s fighter in the sport.
+Masvidal's 5-second KO of Askren was the fastest finish in UFC history.
+Santos' performance — achieving a near-title-victory on five torn knee ligaments — is one of the sport's great displays of physical toughness.
+Blachowicz's R2 KO of Luke Rockhold at 1:39 continued the LHW contender ascent he had begun at UFC 232.
+Nunes' head kick finish of Holm extended her BW title run and reinforced her as the pound-for-pound best women's fighter in the sport.
+The event drew an announced attendance of 18,358 at T-Mobile Arena.

 Legacy & Impact